Patchogue Theatre for the Performing Arts

 71 East Main Street,

 The Patchogue Theatre opened on May 23, 1923 as a vaudeville theatre showcasing the biggest stars of the day.
 The interior was extremely elegant.
 The lobby had five crystal chandeliers.
 The main auditorium had a main balcony, Juliette balconies, pipe organ, and an orchestra pit.
 During the Depression, sound equipment was installed.

-In the early 1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
-This metamorphasis didn’t last long as the theater closed in the late 1980’s.
+In the early-1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
+This metamorphasis didn’t last long as the theatre closed in the late-1980’s.